PUBLISHERS WEEKLY BEST-SELLERS - KVIA

 HARDCOVER FICTION

-1. “The Boy, the Mole, the Fox and the Horse″ by Charlie Mackesy (Harperone)
+3. “The Boy, the Mole, the Fox and the Horse″ by Charlie Mackesy (HarperOne)

 10. “Blindside” by James Patterson and James Born (Little, Brown)